luizpvas/explicit/README.md

 # MCP

-You can expose Explicit requests as LLM tools via a MCP server.
+You can expose Explicit requests as tools using a MCP server.
 The MCP server runs as a proxy in front of the controllers, that is, your REST API remains the source of truth and the MCP server acts as a client.

-To expose a MCP server, instantiate `::Explicit::MCPServer` and add the requests you wish to expose.
+To build a MCP server, instantiate `::Explicit::MCPServer` and add the requests you wish to expose.
 It is important that the requests are compatible with MCP tool format spec, otherwise an error is raised.
 For example, all params should be primitives such as `:string`, `:integer` or `:boolean`.

+For example:

 ```ruby
 module MyApp::API::V1